wcarmon/docs/gradle/publishing_artifacts.md

 1. Click **Staging Repositories** on the left
 1. (Optional) Evaluate artifact contents of release
 1. Click **Close** (Top)
+    1. Takes about a minute to run the checks
 1. On the dialog, Click **Confirm**
     1. If it fails, **Drop** & make corrections
 1. Click **Release** (Top)